Cidaas/cidaas-sdk-ios-v2/README.md

 ```

 ### SmartPush Notification
+SmartPush notification can be used when you would like users to recieve a number on their device and use that to authenticate instead of password.
 To use SmartPush Notification as a passwordless login, you need to configure it first.

 #### Configure SmartPush Notification